 Best Ohio FMLA Attorney Answer: Can my boss fire me if I don’t fill out my FMLA request right?
 Can my job block my request to take medical leave under the FMLA?
 Does HR have to help me with my FMLA paperwork?

-At The Spitz Law Firm, LLC, our employment lawyers regularly are involved in cleaning up the messes that employers cause by violating the Family and Medical Leave Act (“FMLA“) in the workplace.
+At Spitz, The Employee’s Law Firm, our employment lawyers regularly are involved in cleaning up the messes that employers cause by violating the Family and Medical Leave Act (“FMLA“) in the workplace.
 (See What Can I Do If I Was Fired For Taking Approved FMLA Leave?; My Boss Demoted Me After I Took FMLA! – Call The Right Attorney; Do I Have A Claim For FMLA Retaliation? – Call The Right Attorney; and Can My Boss Control When I Take FMLA? – Call The Right Attorney).

 The FMLA is a federal law that lets covered employees take extended time away from work, to handle certain family or medical needs.
 The FMLA states that an employer is required to provide eligible employees with a maximum of twelve weeks of leave if the employer is a private business engaged in, or affecting, interstate commerce, that employed fifty or more employees in twenty or more weeks in the current or prior calendar year.
 Furthermore, an employee who works for a covered employer is eligible for leave if he or she worked for the employer for at least twelve months, and for at least 1,250 hours over the twelve months immediately preceding the need for leave.
 (See Top FMLA Lawyer: Am I Eligible For Medical Leave From Work?; and Are All Employees Eligible For FMLA? – Call The Right Attorney)